unitaryai/detoxify/README.md

 - For training will also need:
   - Kaggle API (to download data)

+### Disclaimer:

+If words that are associated with swearing, insults or profanity are present in a comment, it is likely that it will be classified as toxic, regardless of the tone or the intent of the author e.g. humorous/self-deprecating.

 | Challenge | Year | Goal | Original Data Source | Top Leaderboard Score | Detoxify Score
 |-|-|-|-|-|-|